ephemeralwx/VisioALS/README.md

 Eye-gaze communication tool for ALS patients.
 Uses a standard webcam to track eye movements and lets patients select responses by looking at on-screen options.

 This software only works on Windows devices.
+It is free to use.
+I tried to make it as low-setup as possible.
+No need for an API key.

 <video src="https://github.com/user-attachments/assets/55762027-76bf-466a-aeee-92e8c25af38f" width="100%" controls>
 </video>